Skip to content

 • One of the most practical insights is the cost-efficiency model.
 Pushing every business event through an LLM is prohibitively expensive.
 It is better fit to use traditional machine learning (for anomaly detection, fraud, or forecasting) as a first-pass filter.

 • Deliver fresh data from the transactional systems to the AI Agents: stale data leads to irrelevant recommendations and decisions.
-This is only uses during inference and in the LLM conversation context enrichment.
+This is only used during inference and in the LLM conversation context enrichment.

 • Standard models are trained on historical, public data; they don't understand a company’s specific business or what is happening right now.